robertoszek/pleroma-bot/docs/gettingstarted/automateit.md

-## Skip first run checks
+## Skip first-run checks

-It's worth noting that ```pleroma-bot``` accepts the flag ```--skipChecks```, which will ignore all of the first run checks (e.g. no user folder found, no posts/toots in the target Fediverse account, etc).
-Most importantly, if you pass this argument you can rest assured no input will be asked during the run.
+It's worth noting that you can use the argument ```--skipChecks```, which will ignore all of the first-run checks (e.g. no user folder found, no posts/toots in the target Fediverse account, etc).

+Most importantly, if you pass this argument you can rest assured no input will be asked during the run (like the starting date for tweet gathering).

 Which makes it perfect for our purposes of running it on a timer with no manual intervention.

 ```console
 $ pleroma-bot --skipChecks